Skip to content

 Internet Connection: Your Invisible Foundation

-How your internet performs absolutely determines whether viewers stay in your room or leave frustrated.
+How your internet performs determines whether viewers stay in your room or leave frustrated.
 A buffering stream is not a minor inconvenience — it is a viewer and income killer that no other equipment upgrade can compensate for.

 Minimum Requirements

-• Upload speed: 10 Mbps minimum — 20+ Mbps recommended for consistent high-quality streaming
+• Upload speed: 10 Mbps minimum — 20+ Mbps recommended

 • Download speed: 25 Mbps